China to suspend all imports of coal from North Korea

 The rejection came a day after Pyongyang's test of an intermediate-range ballistic missile, its first direct challenge to the international community since U.S. President Donald Trump took office on Jan.
 20.

-But it made exceptions for deliveries intended for "the people's wellbeing" and not connected to the nuclear or missile programmes.
+But it made exceptions for deliveries intended for "the people's wellbeing" and not connected to the nuclear or missile programs.

 (Reporting by Meng Meng and David Stanway; Editing by Mike Collett-White)